LyonSyonII/hunt-rs/README.md

     hunt -e SomeFile ~/downloads ~/pictures

+Search all files that end with ".exe"

+    hunt --ends .exe

+Search all files that end with ".exe" in the wine directory

+    hunt --ends .exe ~/.wine

+Search all files that start with "." (all hidden files)

+    hunt --starts .

+Search all files that end with ".exe", start with "M" and contain "wind" in the wine directory

+    hunt --starts=M --ends=.exe wind ~/.wine

 ## Why I made it?
 I found I used the `find` command just to search one file, so I wanted a simpler and faster option.